Glenn-jpg/Master-NTNU-Digital-Appendix/README.md

 These videoes demonstrate how data generation and the different components in our thesis work

 ## Scripts
-These scripts illustrate the scripts use for data generation, and using a finished surrogate model
+These scripts illustrate the usage of surrogate models, and has instructions with them.
+Just download the .zip folder, read the instructions and try out the models!

 ## Training sets